Rabninja/gd2assetconverter/README.md

 Getting Started:

-1. Download and extract dist.zip.

-2. Simply open up dist and run gd2ac.exe.
+1. Go to the release page and download a suitable version.

+2. Extract the files and run gd2ac.exe or GD2AssetConverter.jar depending on the version you downloaded.

+3. Once you are running the program click the help button located in the toolbar.